 Malware and viruses can cause serious problems to your laptop.
 These malicious programs can slow down your computer and can sometimes lead to overheating.
 In the worst scenarios, your computer can get hacked.

-Windows 10 comes with antivirus software known as Windows Defender, which protects your computer from spyware, malware, and other malicious apps.
+Using an antivirus and firewall is crucial nowadays.
+Luckily, Windows 10 comes with antivirus software known as Windows Defender, which protects your computer from spyware, malware, and other malicious apps.
 Keep this software up to date to have ongoing real-time protection from malicious threats.

 7. Perform Regular System, Software, And Driver Updates